 More Questions Leads to More Knowledge

 Anthropological knowledge is of significant value in the small cultural area of Papua New Guinea.
 There are 7,000 different cultural groups existing among eight million inhabitants.
 Many of those groups have their own language, which makes it extremely hard for communication between health care workers, doctors and patients.
-Making communication even more difficult are cultural beliefs in the supernatural causation of serious illnesses, such as the novel Coronavirus.
-The population is dominated by Christianity; yet they still may believe the virus is caused by sorcery.
+Making communications more difficult are cultural beliefs of supernatural causes of serious illnesses.
+Even if the population is dominated by Christianity, they still may believe the virus is caused by sorcery.

 Distributions of Illness, Inequality, and Power Structures

-Since many Papuans believe death may be caused by sorcery, witchcraft or taboo violations, they are highly resistant to cultural changes of any kind.
-Many do not want to embrace nutritional or contemporary medical guidelines, which would lead to better health outcomes for them and their children.
+Since many Papuans believe death is caused by sorcery, witchcraft or taboo violations, they resist cultural changes of any kind.
+Many do not want to embrace nutritional or contemporary medical guidelines, which could lead to better health outcomes for them and their children.

-So far there are few Covid-19 patients in Papua New Guinea; but one must wonder how might the pandemic affect populations there who currently suffer from critical shortages of human resources for health?
-How will it greet the under nourished or those who have food insecurity?
-This is what Nutritional Anthropologists study.
-Based on their studies they make recommendations to promote nutritional education, and better health for families.
-The following video describes and shows how important nutritional education, in like communities around the world, can highlight the huge voids in health and nutritional balance.
+One must ask how are populations affected who currently suffer from critical shortages of human resources for health?
+How do epidemics greet the under nourished or those who have food insecurity?
+This is what Nutritional Anthropologists study, and based on those studies, they make recommendations to promote nutritional education and better health for families.
+The following video shows how important nutritional education, in like communities around the world, can highlight the huge voids in health and nutritional balance.

 Within the cultural landscapes of Central and West Africa, over eons of time, were recurrent cycles of famine.
 According to the geneticist James Neel, such cycles may explain why certain groups are prone to obesity.
 Their bodies have evolved to store fat reserves for future times of famine.
 When there is no famine, obesity might be the result.
-Obesity, we know, leads to comorbidity conditions as Dr. Fauci mentioned.
-Neel’s hypothesis seems to at least partially explain why the Covid-19 virus may disproportionately have more serious outcomes for the African-American community.
+Obesity, we know, leads to comorbidity conditions, which Neel’s hypothesis seems to at least partially explain why the Covid-19 virus may have more serious outcomes for the African-American community.

 Three Countries, Three Different Cultural Approaches

 CHINA: The first outbreak of Covid-19 was in Wuhan, China.
-It was thought that the virus was not transmittable between humans, because it was new.
+At first it was thought the virus was not transmittable between humans.
 Asian cultures tend to be collectivistic; so it would seem infection might spread rapidly.
 After realization of contagion was acknowledged, the Chinese Communist Party (CCP) government demanded complete and total shutdown of Wuhan city.
 No influx of people in or out of Wuhan was allowed.
 However, international flights out of China continued.
 Civil disobedience of Wuhan residents was met with severe punishment.
 There were extreme shortages of health personnel and protective equipment and devices.
-Number of actual novel Coronavirus (Covid-19) cases and deaths are unknown (as of April 22, 2020).

 ITALY: The first outbreak of Covid-19 was in Milan, Italy.
 Unlike the Chinese, Italians are not so collectivistic as they are gregarious.
 People and policy makers were skeptical of advocating for prevention measures like a shutdown of public places.
 Social distancing and protective masks were long in coming.
-Politicians even promoted hand-shaking to illustrate there was no threat.
+Politicians promoted hand-shaking to illustrate there was no threat.
 Suddenly, Italy became the epicenter of the virus in Europe.
 There were extreme shortages of health personnel, equipment and hospital beds.
-Number of cases of novel Coronavirus (Covid-19) are over 183,000; number of deaths over 24,000 (as of April 22, 2020).

 After six weeks of isolation, tempered only by smart phones and other devices, protests began in several states – social distancing or not.
 The protests are about a right to work, freedom of religious gatherings, loss of liberty, and other constitutional rights granted by our Republic.
 We are not a Democracy, but a Republic, as Benjamin Franklin once said, “If we can keep it.”
 Such has been the cultural response to the novel Coronavirus (Covid-19) in America.
 At first, there were extreme shortages of medical personnel, protective equipment and devices until full mobilization could be completed.
 As of May 31, 2023 there have been 103,436,829 confirmed cases of COVID-19, with 1,127,152 deaths. https://covid19.who.int/region/amro/country/us

-All of the different opinions, approaches, and/or observations concerning the control and spread of the novel Coronavirus (Covid-19) are related to the underpinnings and enculturation of those individuals who are making the decisions that affect those under their governmental stewardship.
+All the different opinions, approaches, and/or observations concerning the control and spread of the novel Coronavirus (Covid-19) are related to the underpinnings and enculturation of the individuals who made, or are making the decisions that affect the populations under their governmental control and stewardship.